 Science Points to a Creator of the Universe

-Entropy is a scientific concept that represents the level of disorder or randomness in a system.
+One such rule is Entropy; a scientific concept that represents the level of disorder or randomness in a system.
 Entropy is central to the Second Law of Thermodynamics: The randomness (entropy) of an isolated system cannot decrease over time.
 Or stated another way: Systems move toward disorder, unless acted upon by external energy or work.

 Scientific laws are based on repeated experiments or observations, that describe natural phenomena.
 They are developed from extensive experimental data.